NBISweden/workshop-reproducible-research/pages/course-information/pre-course-setup.md

 conda --version
 ```

-!!! note
+> **Different Condas** <br>
-    There are three Conda-related things you may have encountered: the first is
+> There are three Conda-related things you may have encountered: the first is
-    Conda, the package and environment manager we've been talking about so far.
+> Conda, the package and environment manager we've been talking about so far.
-    Second is *Miniconda*, which is the installer for Conda.
+> Second is *Miniconda*, which is the installer for Conda.
 The third is
-    *Anaconda*, which is a distribution of not only Conda, but also over 150
+> *Anaconda*, which is a distribution of not only Conda, but also over 150
-    scientific Python packages.
+> scientific Python packages.
 It's generally better to stick with only Conda,
-    *i.e.* installing with Miniconda, rather than installing 3 GB worth of
+> *i.e.* installing with Miniconda, rather than installing 3 GB worth of
-    packages you may not even use.
+> packages you may not even use.

 ### Configuring Conda